gallorob/listsComparator/README.md

 # listsComparator
-Find common items in different length lists
+Find common items (strings) in different length lists

+Note: items are expected to be perfectly identical.